aaryaamoharir/OS_Project2/devlog.md

 ## **11:18PM**
 YAY!
 I think I finally fixed the issue by adding in a return statement during the program that essentially checks if the amount of customers served is above 50 in the middle and I made it say the teller is leaving after it does the join to essentially close it off!
 I forgot to commit the process so you can only really see the end result though.
+Now I need to work on asking the customer for the type of transaction